blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/hayabusa.md

 **sc.exe stop AtomicTestService** - Service Stop (Cleanup?)<br><br>

-- We can also do some **Hunting Scenarios**, searching for special keywords
+We can also do some **Hunting Scenarios**, by searching for special keywords:

 ```bash
 hayabusa search --file sysmon.evtx --regex '(?i)(cmd\.exe|powershell|whoami|mimikatz)'